 Mary Nicol was born on the 6th of February 1913 in London, England.

-Her father was a painter who painted landscapes, and this meant the family travelled to different countries during Mary’s childhood.
+Her father was a painter who painted landscapes, and this meant the family traveled to different countries during Mary’s childhood.

 Throughout Mary’s early years, the family spent much of their time in the south of France.